urinieto/msaf/README.md

 ## Using MSAF ##

-A series of examples can be seen in the `scripts` folder.
+A series of examples can be seen in the `examples` folder.

 MSAF can be run in two different modes: **single file** and **collection** modes.

 ###Single File Mode###

-To run an audio file with the Convex NMF method for boundaries and 2D-FMC for labels using HPCP as features (from the `scripts` folder):
+To run an audio file with the Convex NMF method for boundaries and 2D-FMC for labels using HPCP as features (from the `examples` folder):

     ./run_msaf.py audio_file.mp3 -bid cnmf -lid fmc2d -f hpcp